 Length of Tour: 4 hrs

 I visited this large aviary a few years ago and still remember it fondly.
 Spread out over 21 acres, KL Bird Park is said to be the biggest walk-in free-flight aviary in the world.
 It’s home to over 3,000 birds across 200 species so if you have a fondness for birds or are traveling with kids, then this is a great place to spend a couple of hours.
 You can check out my post on KL Bird Park for more pictures and information.

-You can easily visit KL Bird Park on your own and purchase tickets at the gate, but if you’d rather be picked up from your hotel, then you may be interested in this voucher that includes admission and one-way transfer.
+You can easily visit KL Bird Park on your own and purchase tickets at the gate, or you can buy them in advance through Get Your Guide.

 5. Go Shopping

 If you like shopping, then you’re going to enjoy Kuala Lumpur.
 Like many large Southeast Asian cities, shopping centers and street markets seem to be everywhere.
 In fact, according to Wikipedia, it’s home to three of the world’s biggest shopping malls.

 The Central Market isn’t one of the biggest or most modern but it’s one of the most iconic.
 It’s a KL landmark noted for its powder blue exterior and art deco design.
 Get Your Guide offers a few tours that make stops at the Central Market.

 We visited Central Market a few years ago and inside you’ll find shops selling mostly arts- and crafts-related products like paintings, carvings, souvenirs, and batik prints.

 For a more modern shopping experience, head over to Suria KLCC or any of the big shopping malls in Bukit Bintang.
 I don’t remember which mall this was but I randomly walked into this one on my last trip.
 They had a Christmas display with dozens of handpainted Mickey Mouse figures highlighted by this giant tree of smaller figurines.